CHODEUS/orpheusmorebetter/README.md

 - Runs as a one-shot task (exits when complete)
 - No background services or web UI

-You typically start it manually from the Docker tab or via **User Scripts**, then let it exit.

 ---

 ### Unraid Template (XML)